A promising first draft. Of a remake. Of an adaptation.

-Over the course of the series, High Fidelity also never quite manages to achieve the other distinguishing characteristic of the original text and film: portraying its characters’ all-consuming love of music.
-Sure, they work in a record store, and they demonstrate a knowledge of music trivia, but the world of the show feels more music-adjacent than music-infused – particularly for a story set in a brick-and-mortar record store in the age of streaming.
+Over the course of the series, High Fidelity also never quite manages to achieve the other core conceit of the original text and film: portraying its characters’ all-consuming love of music, and how it may be a sabotaging influence on real human interaction (“What came first, the music or the misery?” asks Rob in the film’s opening line).
+Sure, they work in a record store, and they demonstrate a knowledge of music trivia (or a quick glance at Wikipedia), but the world of the show feels more music-adjacent than music-infused – particularly for a story set in a brick-and-mortar record store in the age of streaming.
 And the liberties taken when editing some of the needle drops in service of the action or dialogue in many scenes are not the cuts of a show supposedly about a deep love of and reverence for popular music.

 The series really misses a trick with the two kids Rob offers to lend records to sample for their own music-making: beyond casting two such immediately charming screen presences as Peachy (Kyoko Takenaka) and Shane (Sydney Mae Diaz), we learn little about them, and we can’t see that Rob learns any more than we do – certainly not enough to sponsor two shoplifters of whose very existence she only just learned, much less what it might mean to her personally to be a musical benefactor, or any more general desire Rob has to engage with music beyond selling it.
 Try as I have not to compare and contrast with the 2000 film, this is an example of what the series doesn’t manage in eight episodes to do what the film manages in under two minutes:

 There seem to be so many opportunities for more interesting storytelling, or choices that demonstrate why this was a story worth telling – or, at the very least, what the story was supposed to be.